pre-srfi/in-source-documentation/template.md

 This SRFI intentionally does not specify a command-line interface for a program that exports in-source documentation.
 Such an interface would be better specified in a SRFI for package management.
-It also does not specify a format for the extracted in-source documentation text, as exporters may choose to support any number of different markup formats.
+It also does not specify an interface to control the output of an exporter, as exporter behavior is outside the scope of this SRFI.

 In-source documentation is not to be confused with literate programming (LP).
 For in-source documentation systems, documentation is extracted from the source